BigTolly/mcp-dialog/README.md

 ## Cursor Trial Bug

-If you terminate dialog when AI is writing (not thinking), this will make AI communication completely free.
+If you end a dialogue while the AI is writing or thinking, it will make communication with the AI completely free.
+1. An empty message was sent in the mcp window.
+2. You see three dots.
+3. Click stop.

+(./when-to-stop.png)

 ## Technical information